 Why Retire on a Cruise Ship?

-A cruise ship offers the same amenities a retirement facility does, but you’ll be able to travel while enjoying them.
-You’ll get lodging, dining, and scheduled activities bundled into one price.
+A cruise ship offers the same amenities a retirement community does, but you are able to travel while enjoying them.
+You get lodging, dining, and scheduled activities bundled into one price, plus get to explore places you have never been.

-A retirement facility may have staff to help out, but cruises cater to their guests.
-Whether it’s your next meal or something fun to do, your desire is a request away – and there will always be options.
+A retirement facility may have staff to help out, but cruises cater to their guests every whim making it an incredible experience.
+Whether it’s your next meal or something fun to do, your desire is a request away – and there will always be plenty of options.
+Every cruise line is known for different things so you can choose one that has 4 star dining and even Michelin chef award winning food, one that has the best nightlife and entertainment, or one that is geared toward a 55+ demographic and no children aboard.

 Most people spend their entire lives working with only a few weeks of vacation a year.
-Spending at least part of your retirement on a cruise ship means you’ll see the parts of the world you always wished you had time to travel to.
+Spending at least part of your retirement on a cruise ship means you’ll see the parts of the world you always wished you had time to travel to and you can even do it at a pretty reasonable price.

 Cruising Away: The Cost